 The 6 Steps are as follows:

 - First visit to transplant center

 - Transplant center work up

 - Successful transplant candidate

-- On waiting or evaluate living donor
+- On waiting list or living donor evaluation

-New York State Transplant Coalition webpage
+New York State Transplant Coalition web page

 • Launch/identify interventions to improve Facility Transplant Referral Process